zdgriffith/mdps-prototype/README.md

 Code, notes, and other artifacts related to implementing a workflow in MDPS (Unity) for the purposes of prototyping SITC utility of the system.

+## Application Tasks (`./tasks`)
+This directory contains sub-workflows that make up the end-to-end workflow.
+They are intended to be simply workflows containing containerized versions of parts of the entire workflow while not getting wrapped up in the entire Application Package spec, e.g., STAC catlog input and output.

+These tasks will be used as subworkflows to the overall workflow that will end up being the Application Package.

 # References:
 * [MDPS/Unity Overview](https://unity-sds.gitbook.io/docs/mdps-overview)
 * Examples